Actindo-AG/Documentation/DataHub/Integration/05_ManageLanguages.md

 2. Edit the desired data of the language in the corresponding fields.

 3. Click the [SAVE] button in the upper right corner.
-  The changes are saved.
+  The changes have been saved.
 The *Edit language* view is closed.